quantummaid/quantummaid-tutorials/aws-lambda/03_AddingLambdaSupport.md

 ## Adding a public zero-argument constructor

-The AWS Lambda Java runtime instantiates the request handler class (`Main`) by calling it's default constructor, which must be public and take no arguments:
+The AWS Lambda Java runtime instantiates the request handler class (`Main`) by calling its default constructor, which must be public and take no arguments:

 <!---[CodeSnippet](step2PublicNoArgsConstructor)-->